enjaku4/rabarber/README.md

 **Example of Usage**:

-Consider a CRM where users with different roles have distinct access levels.
+Consider a CRM system where users with different roles have distinct access levels.
 For instance, the role `accountant` can interact with invoices but cannot access marketing information, while the role `marketer` has access to marketing-related data.
 Such authorization rules can be easily defined with Rabarber.

 ---